Huang Yong Ping: Later career after leaving China, 1989-2019

-For his first UK solo show in The Curve, Barbican Art Gallery, London, Huang Yong Ping created a new installation that explores the imperial history between Britain and China in the 19th century, focusing on the Opium Wars.
-The exhibition takes its title Frolic from the name of a ship built to transport goods between British India, China and Great Britain.
-The exhibition was on from 25 June-21 September 2008.
+For his first UK solo show in The Curve, Barbican Art Gallery, London from 25 June-21 September 2008 he created an installation that explored the imperial history between Britain and China in the 19th century, focusing on the Opium Wars.
+The exhibition took its title Frolic from the name of a ship built to transport goods between British India, China and Great Britain.